TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-nobootablediskfound.md

 />

 # My virtual array isn't booting.
-If you're not able to boot the Hyper-V virtual array due to the disk issue.
-Verify the version of the virtual disk image that you are using. <br>
+If you can't boot the virtual array that was provisioned, verify the version of the virtual disk image that you are using. <br>
 Common error messages: <br>
 	1. `Boot failure.
 Reboot and Select proper Boot device`<br>
 	2. `Insert Boot Media in selected Boot device`